TavernierAlicia/MDS-hackathon-2021/Readme.md

 Studenth is a website for french students, developped on the occasion of national hackaton of My Digital School.

+:star2: You can visit the website by clicking :point_right: [here](http://ec2-15-236-205-10.eu-west-3.compute.amazonaws.com) :point_left:

 - :wave: Studenth is here to help :wave:
-- Studenth is nice
+- :imp: Studenth is an heresy :imp:
-- Studenth is beautifull :kiss:
+- :blush: Studenth is not beautifull but nice :kiss:

 ## Features